 My name is Jackie Miller.
 I grew up and graduated high school in Harrold.
 After attending college at SDSU and USD I graduated with a degree in Elementary Education.
 My family and I then spent 10 years in Rapid City and are now living back in Harrold.
-I was the Title 1 director in Harrold for 13 years and have been a Title 1 Teacher in the Highmore-Harrold school district since.
+I was the Title 1 director in Harrold for 13 years.
+I've been a Title Teacher in the Highmore-Harrold school district since.
+I now serve as the Title 1 director for the Highmore-Harrold School District.

-My family includes Jay, my wonderful husband of 35 years.
+My family includes Jay, my wonderful husband of 39 years.
 We have two adult children.
 Our eldest Kendra is married to Dustin Luke.
-They live in Harrold and have a son Jayden who is 2 years old and the apple of our eye.
-Our son Kalin just graduated from USD and is now an assistant-manager at the new Menards in Pierre.
-We are thrilled to have him back living with us for now until he see where his career sends him.
-I love spending time with my family, reading, directing the high school plays, babysitting my grandson, and watching my students blossom each year..
+They live in Harrold and have 3 children: Jayden, Ali, and Harper.
+Our son Kalin lives in Sioux Falls.
+I love spending time with my family, reading, babysitting my grandchildren, and watching my students blossom each year..

 My email is email@example.com .
 Please feel free to email me anytime and I'll try to get back to you within a day or two.

-We have had a great beginning to the school year.
-The first semester my students will be working on parts of speech, writing skills, fluency, and reading comprehension in my reading classes.
+I'm looking forward to another great school year.
+This year my students will be working on parts of speech, writing skills, fluency, and reading comprehension in my reading classes.
 My math students and I will be working on addition with carrying, subtraction with borrowing, telling time, word problems, and measurement in math.

 Next semester we will continue to work on parts of speech, writing skills, fluency, and reading comprehension.
-In math we will continue perfecting our addition and subtraction skills while adding in fractions, multiplication, and division and word problem
+In math we will continue perfecting our addition and subtraction skills while adding in fractions, multiplication, division, algebra, and word problems.

 www.abcmouse.com for younger children